The New 10.5-Inch iPad Pro Reignited My Love Of Music Making

 For guitar, I use an Apogee Jam ($99), which amplifies and digitizes the signal from any quarter-inch audio cable.
 It’s compatible with Apple’s GarageBand software and lots of other iOS apps.
 (Some cheaper products send analog audio through the iPad’s headphone jack, but that introduces a lot of background noise.)

-I also picked up a 37-key MIDI keyboard from iRig.
+I also picked up a 37-key iRig Keys MIDI keyboard from IK Multimedia.
 MIDI keyboards don’t any make sound on their own, but instead send instructions to synthesizer apps, telling them which notes to play.
 Like the Apogee Jam, the iRig Keys also connects through Lightning, and draws power from the iPad.

 In theory, I could use these instruments with other devices, like my Windows desktop PC or my Surface Pro 3.
 And I have dabbled on those machines a bit, mostly using the venerable FL Studio music production software.